-My message in response to messages on Six Sigma on the Deming Electronic Network:
+My message in response to messages on Six Sigma [broken link has been removed] on the Deming Electronic Network:

 I think the DEN members criticizing the problems with Six Sigma make valid points.
 However, I personally think they often go too far.
 That is my opinion, and each of us have our own views.

 While some (probably even many) of the Six Sigma exhortations for Six Sigma quality would properly be seen as a slogan or a target without a method I don’t think it is fair to say they all are.
 Six Sigma includes a method to improve.